Salvatore Giuliano: Outlaw career

 The most immediate trouble caused by the Allied invasion was the breakdown of government structures and the legal distribution of food.
-Especially in the cities, up to 70% of the food was supplied through the black market, including small-scale operators to large scale, well-financed and well-organized operations.
+Especially in the cities, up to 70% of the food was supplied through the black market, including small-scale operators to large-scale, well-financed and well-organized operations.
 With a horse brought home from the war by his brother and a Beretta handgun for protection, Giuliano was soon a participant in the black market.

 The Allied Military Government for Occupied Territories (AMGOT) used the remnants of the previous fascist government, especially the Polizia and Carabinieri, to suppress the black market.
 Since their pay was irregular and most of their income was bribes from major black marketeers, they focused their attention on minor operators.
-On 2 September 1943, Giuliano was caught at a Carabinieri check point transporting two sacks of black market grain.
+On 2 September 1943, Giuliano was caught at a Carabinieri checkpoint transporting two sacks of black market grain.
 While trying to negotiate his release in return for surrendering the grain, Giuliano drew his gun when another black marketeer was apprehended.
 When one of the officers raised his weapon, Giuliano shot and killed him.
 He was shot in the back as he fled.
 After the escape and an operation arranged by his family, he hid out in the family home.

 On Christmas Eve 1943, the Carabinieri moved into Montelepre to apprehend Giuliano.
 The operation included mass arrests—a dragnet.
 He escaped, but angered by the dragnet, he shot and killed another officer.
 Benefitting from his intimate knowledge of the surrounding mountainous terrain Giulano was able to evade the authorities, while visiting his family occasionally.
 On 30 January 1944, he helped the escape of eight fellow villagers from the jail in Monreale.
 Six of them joined him and formed a band that was able to expand operations.